doodlebunnyhops/WickedWhiskers/docs/development.md

 1. Once the bot is added to your server, go to your Discord server settings.
 2. Go to "Roles" and find your bot's role.
-3. Assign the required permissions for the bot, making sure it has permission to read and send messages, manage roles, and any other necessary permissions for your bot's functionality.
+3. Assign the required permissions for the bot, making sure it has permissions to the following in the channels you see fit for testing.
+    - send messages
+    - see reacts
 4. Save the settings.

 ## Database Setup